ibm-cloud-docs/satellite/hosts.md

    7. Return to the {{site.data.keyword.satelliteshort}} **Locations > Hosts** table.
 5. From the **Hosts** table, hover over the host that you want to remove and click the **Action menu** icon ![Action menu icon](../icons/action-menu-icon.svg).
 6. Click **Remove host**, enter the host name to confirm deletion, and click **Remove**.
+7. Follow the instructions from your underlying infrastructure provider to complete one of the following actions:
+   * To reuse the host for other purposes, reload the operating system of the host.
-7. Optional: To delete the host machine, follow the instructions from your underlying infrastructure provider.
+   * To no longer use the host, delete the host from your infrastructure provider.

 ### Removing hosts from the CLI
 {: #host-remove-cli}